nomadicmehul/CloudCaptain/Github Actions/react-githubaction/react-githubactionREADME.md

 # ReactJS GitHub Action

+With the help of this GitHub Action file, you can automate the CI/CD process for React.js technology on any target server.
+You need to place this file in the repository path: `.github/workflows/*.yaml`

 This GitHub Action has been thoroughly tested and is known to perform effectively in your use case, provided you follow the correct syntax, supply the required credentials for the deployment server, use the appropriate build command, and specify the correct Node.js version.
-Please ensure you refer to the README for guidance on where to securely add your GitHub secrets.
+Please make sure to refer to the README for guidance on securely adding your GitHub secrets.

 ## Overview

-This GitHub Action workflow automatically builds and deploys a ReactJS application to a remote server using SFTP.
+This GitHub Action workflow automatically builds and deploys a ReactJS application to a remote server using SFTP Action.
 The workflow is triggered on a `push` event to specific branches.

 ## Workflow Configuration